 How to Reach Shillong by Road

-Taking a road trip to Shillong is one of the most enjoyable ways to explore Meghalaya.
-The roads connecting Shillong to nearby cities and towns are smooth, scenic, and surrounded by lush green hills, dense forests, quaint villages, and beautiful valleys.
-How to reach Shillong by road is actually easier than it sounds.
+One of the best ways to see Meghalaya is to take a road trip to Shillong.
+The roads that connect Shillong to nearby towns and cities are smooth, beautiful, and surrounded by valleys, small towns, and thick forests.
+How to reach Shillong by road is easier than it sounds.

-Travelers arriving at Guwahati Railway Station or Guwahati Airport often continue their journey to Shillong by road, as it is convenient and time-saving.
-There are several vehicle options to suit different budgets, including private cabs, shared taxis, state transport buses, and private buses.
+People who arrive at Guwahati Railway Station or Guwahati Airport often drive to Shillong because it is easier and faster.
+There are many ways to get around that fit different budgets, such as private cabs, shared taxis, state transport buses, and private bus services.

 If you are coming from Siliguri, overnight buses are also available, taking approximately 13–15 hours to reach Shillong.